stealthman22/100-days-of-code/r4-log.md

 No coding, just some planning

 ### DAY 14 (31st August 2020)
 Built a nice split landing page in html css and js.
-It's more like a basic representation of how I would want to build my next portfolio using routes.
+It's more like a basic representation of how I would want to build my next portfolio using route

+### DAY 15 (1st august 2020)
+Tried to recreate the stylesheet of the split landing page, using flexbox, and reducing the use of position absolute, so it would be easier making it look nicer on mobile.
+Encountered some problems which shows that position absolute is easier for specifically targetting positons, but not always advisable.

+### DAY 16 (2nd August 2020)
+Started revising my ds classes from WQU.
+Went through python classes:
+- We use classes to perform related tasks that are repetitive
+- func in classes are called methods.